 Compassionate Transfer of Leave

 University policy allows employees to transfer their accrued vacation to other vacation-eligible employees who are unable to work due to having suffered a catastrophic illness or injury or who are absent due to catastrophic illness or injury within the employee’s immediate family, established household, or situations that place primary responsibility for care on the employee.
-Grants and contracts may not be charged for compassionate leave without approval of the sponsoring agency.
+Before charging compassionate leave to a sponsored project, the sponsor terms should be consulted for allowability.

 Internal billings not based on actual costs are not allowed on federally sponsored projects.
 All service centers providing goods and/or services to federally sponsored projects must have cost based rates that are approved by Financial Services Rate Studies.
 For example, the communication user FTE charge collected by University Information Technology Services is not allowed on federally sponsored projects.
 See the 3D memo issued for additional information.
 Also see Financial Services Manual, Section 18.10, Service Center Policy for guidance.